 Public Wi-Fi is becoming more and more available and allows anyone to access the Internet freely and stay connected to their online world.
-At any given time you can often turn on your WiFi enabled device and see multiple networks available for you to connect.
-With the price of Internet becoming cheaper and the associated usage plans and bandwidth increasing, organisations can offer free WiFi at their place of business as an extra perk to lure customers.
+At any given time you can often turn on your WiFi-enabled device and see multiple networks available for you to connect.
+With the price of the Internet becoming cheaper and the associated usage plans and bandwidth increasing, organisations can offer free WiFi at their place of business as an extra perk to lure customers.
 This can be very helpful, especially if you are travelling or when you have a weak Telco signal.
-But connecting to these unsecured public connections can be dangerous.
+But connecting to these unsecured public connections can be dangerous as public wifi security is often a popular target for hackers.
 When you connect your device to a public internet connection, you need to take some precautions.
-In this Tech Tip we will cover some of the risks associated with connecting to public WiFi networks and what you can do to take precautions when connecting to these networks.
+In this Tech Tip, we will cover public wifi security and some of the risks associated with connecting to public WiFi networks and what you can do to take precautions when connecting to these networks.

 What are the risks?

-- By using a rouge access point – If it’s a free WiFi then the password is available for anyone to use.
-Hackers and cyber thieves can easily set up a rouge WiFi access point using the same SSID and password nearby of that which has been given to you by the cafe staff member.
-When you go to connect to what you think is the correct WiFi network, you will inadvertently connect to this unit instead and the cyber criminal can then intercept your data.
-These fake public hotspots are commonly known as honeyspots.
+- By using a rogue access point – If it’s free WiFi then the password is available for anyone to use.
+Hackers and cyber thieves can easily set up a rogue WiFi access point using the same SSID and password nearby of that which has been given to you by the cafe staff member.
+When you go to connect to what you think is the correct WiFi network, you will inadvertently connect to this unit instead and the cybercriminal can then intercept your data.
+These fake public hotspots are commonly known as honeypots.

 - By intercepting your cookies – Cookies are small files that are sometimes automatically saved on your computer when you are surfing the internet.
 Cookies can contain highly personal information including personally identifiable information (such as your name, home address, email address, or telephone number).
 Hijackers can keep an eye on your sessions with a piece of software and can hijack your session.
 After stealing your cookies, hackers can pretend to be you on certain sites and even log into your accounts.

-The best thing to do to be safer while using public WiFi is to let your Windows PC know that you are going to accessing a public network.
+The best thing to do to improve your public WiFi security and be safer while using public WiFi is to let your Windows PC know that you are going to accessing a public network.
 When you log into a network, Windows will ask whether it is a home network or a public network.
 If you select that you will be connecting to a public network, Windows will put in place a stronger security policy and not allow your device to be visible by others on the same network.

-If you are unsure if your data is encrypted or not, its a good idea not to carry out confidential conversations or communicate to your bank online when you are connected to a public WiFi.
-Always set up two factor verification for logging into your personal accounts.
+If you are unsure if your data is encrypted or not, it’s a good idea not to carry out confidential conversations or communicate to your bank online when you are connected to public WiFi.
+Always set up two-factor verification for logging into your personal accounts.
 This adds an extra layer of protection so that your account cannot be hacked even if someone manages to steal your password.

 Staying safe when using public WiFi networks is extremely important.
 Only connect if you have to and remember to turn off your connection to the public WiFi as soon as you’re done using it.
 The longer you stay on the network, the higher the risk of falling victim to one of the many public WiFi dangers.